 Under 36?
 Boost your career and apply for an ESC grant to conduct specialised or further cardiovascular research in a European centre of excellence.

 Accreditation refers both to the accreditation of educational programmes by an accreditation body/ authority and, also to the accreditation of institutions/ laboratories.

 ESC submits its educational programmes to the EBAC for accreditation.
 The European Board for Accreditation in Cardiology (EBAC) accredits international CME (Continuing Medical Education) programmes in cardiology, such as:

-With their programme of accreditation for laboratories, EACVI are setting the standards in laboratory practice and patient care.The objectives are to:
+With their programme of accreditation for laboratories, EACVI is setting the standards in laboratory practice and patient care.The objectives are to:

 This programme is a voluntary process that must function within national and local regulations.
-It is designed to apply to all ESC Member Countries whathever their model of provision of echocardiography.
+It is designed to apply to all ESC member countries whatever their model of provision of echocardiography.
 This process does not provide a legal framework for practice.

 EHRA is launching a new initiative that aims to recognise, acknowledge and support good educational practices provided by EP centres.